xsdk-project/ATPESC2018HandsOnLessons/_lessons/mfem_convergence/lesson.md

 is the [_convergence rate_](https://en.wikipedia.org/wiki/Rate_of_convergence).

-Given approximations at two different mesh resolutions, we can  estimate the convergence rate as follows ($$C$$) doesn't change when we refine the mesh and compare runs):
+Given approximations at two different mesh resolutions, we can  estimate the convergence rate as follows ($$C$$ doesn't change when we refine the mesh and compare runs):

 $$r \approx \frac{\log\ \frac{ \left \| u_{\mbox{exact}} - u_{h_{\mbox{new}}} \right \|_{L_2}}{\left \| u_{\mbox{exact}} - u_{h_{\mbox{old}}} \right \|_{L_2}}}{ \log \frac{h_{\mbox{new}}}{h_{\mbox{old}}}}$$

-In code this is implemented in a refinement loop as follows:
+In code, this is implemented in a refinement loop as follows:

 ```c++
    double l2_err = x.ComputeL2Error(u);